BOARD & TEAM

 Paperwork genius.
 Lover of details.
 Artful administrator.

-Jane has worked for over 30 years in corporate superannuation as an administrator, consultant and trustee director.
-She has participated for many years in volunteer and committee positions.
+Jane worked for over 30 years in corporate superannuation as an administrator, consultant and trustee director.
+She is currently an Ombudsman with AFCA, and has participated for many years in volunteer and committee positions.

 Passionate change-maker.
 Reluctant runner.

 Tim is an experienced senior executive and business leader.
-He has 30 years experience in the financial services industry and has supported some of Australia’s largest financial institutions through complex business transformations.
+He has over 30 years’ experience covering the Wealth Management, Education, and more recently Sustainability sectors.
+Tim is also involved in a number of start-up entities covering the Veterinary, Loyalty and NFP sectors.
 Tim’s passionate about supporting young people and driving change through advocacy and awareness, having previously worked with the Reach Foundation, Tim recognised that this was where significant value could be found.
 However, you won’t find him doing any fun runs outside of Connor’s – he is far happier cruising Victoria’s incredible landscape on his motorbike!

 Philanthropist.
 Ardent theatre-maker.